cbeck88/visit_struct/README.md

 `#include <visit_struct/visit_struct_boost_fusion.hpp>`

-This is intended as a compatibility header -- if you decide to move to a more heavy-duty reflection library, this header lets you avoid rewriting all your code.
+This compatability header means that you don't have to register a struct once with `fusion` and once with `visit_struct`.
+It may help if you are migrating from one library to the other.

 ## Compatiblity with `boost::hana`